generalized-iou/g-darknet/README.md

 YoloV3 with GIoU loss implemented in Darknet

-If you use this work, please cite:
+If you use this work, please consider citing:

 ```
 @article{Rezatofighi_2018_CVPR,